joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/08/world/africa/somalian-world-cup-referee-denied-us-entry.html

 **Iran and Israel Pull Back**\
-`Also, the N.B.A. finals arrives in New York.
+`Also, the N.B.A. finals arrive in New York.
 Here’s the latest at the end of Monday.`\
 https://www.nytimes.com/2026/06/08/briefing/iran-israel-strikes-todd-blanche.html

 **OpenAI Files Confidentially for IPO as AI Companies Rush to Wall St.**\